pair_style meam command

 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

-This style is part of the MEAM package.
+The meam style is part of the MEAM package.
 It is only enabled if LAMMPS was built with that package, which also requires the MEAM library be built and linked with LAMMPS.
 The meam/c style is provided in the USER-MEAMC package.
 It is only enabled if LAMMPS was built with that package.
 In contrast to the meam style, meam/c does not require a separate library to be compiled and it can be instantiated multiple times in a hybrid pair style.
 See the Making LAMMPS section for more info.